Rajkumar-21/PowerShell-Scripts/README.md

 # PowerShell-Scripts
-Scrits which I created to automate my task easier
+Scripts which helps day to day activities.